shrink/docker-php-api/README.md

 FROM ghcr.io/shrink/docker-php-api@sha256:637a6ff82d27001b8137e807f6da49d2a8c6d1e234e757945454069ebdec0720
 ```

-A full list of images and their digests is available in the
-[GitHub Container Registry][ghcr/shrink/docker-php-api].

 ## PHP Versions

-All [Supported Versions of PHP][php/supported-versions] are tagged as major and
+All [Supported Versions of PHP][php/supported-versions] are tagged with the
-minor (e.g: `7` or `7.4`).
-A full list of available versions can be found via
+major and minor version (e.g: `7` and `7.4`).
-the [GitHub Container Registry][ghcr/shrink/docker-php-api].

 ```dockerfile
 FROM ghcr.io/shrink/docker-php-api:7
 ```

+A full list of available image versions can be found in
+the [GitHub Container Registry][ghcr/shrink/docker-php-api].

 ## Credits